A Service Request Order (SRO) is created for all iOS devices accepted for repair at GeekHampton.

 Ask the Customer to Review the SRO

 Ask the customer to review the SRO for errors and sign it.
+Ask the customer if they would like a copy of the SRO (they do not need this to pick up their device from repair).
 Give the customer a copy of the SRO.
 Ask customer to verify the contact information.

 Adding Additional Information to the SRO